-6. Thus, the burdens imposed on election officials by the remedy Plaintiffs seek in this case are minimal.
-Plaintiffs request that the Defendants require election officials to begin the process of matching voters' absentee ballot and application materials starting fifteen days before the November election (and a week before future elections), as is authorized under Arkansas law; that officials provide notice to voters by the most efficient means possible, including first-class mail and, where available, by email or phone, of any deficiencies in their absentee ballots based on a missing or mismatched signature, date of birth, or voting address; and that the Defendants instruct election officials to permit voters whose absentee ballots are deficient on those grounds to cure any such deficiency by email, mail, or in-person appearance up to three days following the election.
+7. The burdens imposed on election officials by the remedy Plaintiffs seek in this case are minimal.
+Plaintiffs request that the Defendants require election officials to begin the process of matching voters' absentee ballot and application materials starting one week before the date of elections, as is authorized under Arkansas law; that officials provide notice to voters by the most efficient means possible, including first-class mail and, where available, by email or phone, of any deficiencies in their absentee ballots based on a missing or mismatched signature, date of birth, or voting address; and that the Defendants instruct election officials to permit voters whose absentee ballots are deficient on those grounds to cure any such deficiency by email, mail, or in-person appearance up to three days following the election.
 Alternatively, Plaintiffs request that the Defendants require election officials to mark any ballots found to be deficient on one of these grounds as provisional, and permit the voter to cure the deficiency up to 12:00 p.m. on the Monday following the election, according to the process already provided under Arkansas law for absentee ballots marked as provisional for failure to provide required voter identification information.